What is retinaldehyde (retinal) and how does it compare to retinol and tretinoin?

 More commonly known as retinal, this retinoid bridges retinol and retinoic acid and that’s because in order to have an effect on the skin vitamin A must first be converted to reach its biologically active form (retinoic acid).

-So when you apply retinoic acid/tretinoin topically it’s already in that biologically active form and it will get to work straight away so it’s going to act more quickly but then, because it’s acting so directly, it can cause greater irritation.
+So when you apply retinoic acid/tretinoin topically it’s already in that biologically active form.
+It will get to work straight away so it’s going to act more quickly but then, because it’s acting so directly, it can cause greater irritation.

-Retinol is two conversion steps away from retinoic acid whereas retinal/ retinaldehyde is just one conversion step from retinoic acid and the fewer conversions required the faster it works on the skin.
+Retinol is two conversion steps away from retinoic acid whereas retinal/ retinaldehyde is just one conversion step away.
+The fewer conversions required the faster it works on the skin.

 What I find with retinal is that it offers visible skin-smoothing results but without the irritation and that’s why I love it.